islamGalalo/islamGalalo/README.md

 ## 🚀 About Me

-I'm a certified ISTQB Software Quality Engineer and Automation Test Engineer Experienced with two years in software development field
+I'm a certified ISTQB Software Quality and Automation Test Engineer Experienced with one year in software development field

 ![Logo](https://www.beningo.com/wp-content/uploads/2016/03/AdobeStock_100096286.jpeg)